Yutao-Wang-Econ/Yutao-Wang-Econ.github.io/_pages/cv.md

 * Scholarships
   * Doctoral Full Scholarship, Ministry of Education, Singapore, 2020-2024
   * National Scholarship for Graduate Students, Ministry of Education, China, 2019
-  * First-Tier Academic Scholarship, Southwestern University of Finance and Economics, 2017/2019
+  * First-Tier Academic Scholarship, Southwestern University of Finance and Economics, 2018/2019

 ### Service
-* Member of Local Organizing Committee, Annual Meeting of the Society of Economics of the Household, Singapore, 2024
+* Member of Local Organizing Committee, Annual Meeting of the Society of Economics of the Household (SEHO), Singapore, 2024

 ### Skills
 * Matlab, STATA, R, LaTeX, Fortran